sanyinchen/AsyncTaskPool/README.md

 ## Describtion
 This is a simple therad pool manager .
-But it's very useful , you can add a new task job in dynamic to this manager and it will dispatch and schedue your task .
+But it's very useful , you can add a new task job in dynamic to this manager and it will dispatch and schedue your task (support interrupt ) .
 It will create several threads (based on your cpu numer ) and every thread has a 10 tasks queue by default .

 ## Work Flow
 ![](https://github.com/sanyinchen/AsyncTaskPool/blob/master/doc/threadpool.png)